MultiTron/ProcessingVisuals/README.md

 # Processing Visuals

-Algorithms for visualisations in processing🧑‍🎨
+Algorithms for visualizations in processing🧑‍🎨

-## Clouds Randomised Algorithm
+## Clouds Randomised Algorithm ☁️

 ### Description

 Randomised algorithm for making a visual with the arc construct.
 The background is a gradient, representing the blue sky.
-The white arcs form a lot of abstract clouds, varying in opacity and thickness ☁️.
+The white arcs form a lot of abstract clouds, varying in opacity and thickness.
 The sketch automaticaly saves a screenshot when the letter S is pressed, with the name being the current time and date.

 ___